chenirene7418/github-tutorial/README.md

 HTTPS is use the same way as SSH key.
 But the difference is that HTTPS will make you enter your github account information everytime.

+**_How to setup a SSH Key?_**
+1. In c9, go to the setting's button on the upper right corner
+2. Then click **SSH Keys**
+3. Copy the code that is under **Connect to your server using SSH**
+4. Go to your github and click your profolio icon
+5. Click the setting button
+6. In the sidebar, click **SSH and GPS keys**
+7. Then click **New SSH key**
+8. Then paste what you copy in c9.
+(The long code)
+9. Click **Add SSH key**
+10. Type in your password for github if they tell you to confirm.
 ---
 ## Repository Setup